- L161 (See other available formats)

 - Application Notes

-Additional reported applications (for the relevant formats) include: immunohistochemical staining on frozen tissue4, 5 and formalin-fixed paraffin-embedded immunohistochemical staining6.
+Additional reported applications (for the relevant formats) include: immunohistochemical staining on frozen tissue4, 5, formalin-fixed paraffin-embedded immunohistochemical staining6, and spatial biology (IBEX)7,8.

 (PubMed link indicates BioLegend citation)